If your website traffic suddenly drops, or your position in the SERP ranking falls, you could have more work to do.

 When performing a technical SEO audit, you should focus on these three things:

-SEO audits should use a link tool such as our Backlink Checker, to scan for any spam links.
+For SEO audits, try a link tool, such as my Backlink Checker, to scan for any spam links.

 This SEO Audit Checklist can also help you perform a detailed SEO audit to recover from a Google penalty.

-If you fix your SEO errors and still find your website is under-performing, your penalty may be the result of a content error or other issue.
+Finally, if you fix your SEO errors and still find your website is underperforming, your penalty may result from a content error or other issue.

 Remember, your online content needs to be regularly updated and optimized to stay high-performing.
-Google looks for updated, detailed content; so content that was great two years ago won’t perform the same today without updates.
+Google looks for current, detailed content; posts that were great two years ago won’t do as well today.

-Use Ubersuggest to see your overall site performance and find content update opportunities.
+Start by using Ubersuggest to see your overall site performance and find content updating opportunities.
 Simply click Search > Site Audit.

-Depending on the tool you use, you may receive content recommendations that will help you improve your site.
+Depending on the tool you use, you may receive content recommendations to help you improve your site.

-Tackle high-impact issues first to minimize Google penalty issues, then make a plan to update content regularly to keep you in Google’s good graces.
+Tackle high-impact issues first to get your Google penalty recovery underway, then plan to update content regularly to keep you in Google’s good graces.

 Healthy link-building campaigns are crucial to SEO, but bad backlinks can have the opposite effect.

 Bad backlinks can result in both manual and algorithmic penalties, and in the past, Google has released updates focusing on these spammy, low-quality links.

-Google’s Penguin algorithm is designed to uncover bad backlinks and penalize sites that were thought to be manipulating SERPs.
+For instance, Google’s Penguin algorithm update uncovered bad backlinks and penalized sites that were potentially manipulating SERPs.

-While managing your links can be a daunting task, many tools available to simplify this process.
+While managing your links looks like a daunting task, many tools are available to simplify this process:

 - Link Detox is a subscription-based tool that can automatically clean up your link profile.
-Be careful using automatic tools as they can sometimes disavow your best backlinks.
+Be careful using automatic tools, which can sometimes disavow your best backlinks.
 Always manually check results to ensure no good links are lost.

-This can be done by emailing the webmaster of the underperforming sites to request removal.
+You can do this by emailing the webmaster of the underperforming sites to request removal.

 Your request email should look something like this.

-Online tools such as Majestic SEO and WebMeUp can uncover bad backlinks.
-From there, you need to contact the webmaster directly to delete them or disavow them yourself.
+Online tools such as Majestic SEO can also uncover bad backlinks.
+If you spot any low-quality links, contact the webmaster to delete them or disavow them yourself.

 A Google penalty can be a big issue for sites that rely on web traffic for revenue, but you can fix it.

-Luckily, you can take steps to find out how, when, and why your site is being penalized then you can put a Google penalty recovery plan in place.
+You can take steps to find out how, when, and why your site is being penalized then you can put a Google penalty recovery plan in place.

-Although we hope you feel confident enough to identify and fix Google penalties yourself after reading this guide, our agency is here if you can’t or don’t want to.
+Although we hope you feel confident enough to identify and fix Google penalties after reading this guide, our agency can provide additional support if needed.
 Our experienced team can guide you through the SEO audit/fixing/growing process with whatever level of involvement you want.

-How have you fixed your Google penalties in the past?
+How have you managed to recover from a Google penalty?
 What steps did you take?